diego-amv/diego-amv/README.md

-- 👋 Hi, I’m @diego-amv
+- 👋 Hi, I’m @diego-amv, a professional software engineer.
-- 👀 I'm interested in developing professional software for human development support
+- 👀 I'm interested in developing software for human and TI envolved development.
+- 💻 I code in the programming languages: Python, Kotlin, Java, Golang, Javascript, Typescript and C.
 - 🌱 I’m currently learning new technologies to improve microservices architecture deployments on K8
 - 💞️ I'm looking to collaborate on medical AI software
 - 📫 You can reach me on [damv.dev](https://damv.dev)